kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Unrestricted.md

 ### Military Base

 - *Party: Add Bao-Dur and Kreia*
-- Hotshot to Ebon Hawk:
+- Load Menu Hotshot to Prologue Hawk
   - **Make a Hardsave**, then load the Ebon Hawk cockpit save (last in list)
-  - Activate AMG via QS to perform a Hotshot
+  - Activate AMG via QS to perform the Load Menu Hotshot using the Military Base save
-- *Unequip MC: Remove KillBlaster and Lightsaber**
+- *Unequip MC: Remove KillBlaster and Lightsaber*
-- Hotshot to Coordinate Warp to Military Base:
+- Neo Hotshot to Coordinate Warp to Military Base (Down 1, Down 2)
-  - **Make a Hardsave**, then load the Military Base save (third from top)
-  - Activate AMG via QS to perform a Hotshot
-- *Equip Kreia: KillBlaster in Mainhand, Lightsaber Offhand*
+- *Equip Kreia: KillBlaster in Primary Mainhand, Lightsaber Secondary Mainhand*
 - Swap to Bao-Dur and save TP past ship
 - Use Security to open both doors here
 - For the next segment, we'll be moving Kreia and Bao-Dur through the hallway together